-Sanders projected for decisive win in Nevada, Biden on track for second place
+Sanders scores decisive win in Nevada, Biden headed for second-place finish

 Nevada caucus officials and voters at multiple sites on Saturday reported voting rules confusion, calculation glitches and delays in reporting tallies - despite efforts to avoid the issues that plagued Iowa’s caucuses earlier this month.

 After a technical meltdown delayed results in Iowa, state officials promised a revised reporting system using a telephone hotline and photos of caucus reporting sheets would ensure a smoother process.

-But precinct chairs at some caucuses reported long waits on the phone lines.
-Larry Van, a retired pharmacist who was the volunteer secretary at a precinct that went to Biden, said he called the phone number to report results eight times before he eventually got through.
+Nevertheless, precinct chairs at some caucuses experienced long waits on the phone lines.

+Four days of early voting in Nevada this week drew more than 75,000 Democrats, more than half first-time voters, putting the party in position to surpass the turnout record of 118,000 in 2008, when Obama’s candidacy electrified the party.

+But those early votes had to be counted along with those cast on Saturday, slowing the process.

 In the final result of a caucus at the famed Bellagio hotel on the Las Vegas strip, Sanders finished with 76 votes, Biden had 45 and no other candidate ended with a vote.